charlesfries/ember-stripe-elements/README.md

 - Inject `<script src="https://js.stripe.com/v3/"></script>` into your application's `<body>`
 - Initialize `Stripe` with your publishable key
-- Inject a `stripev3` service into your controllers so you can use the functions usually available on the `stripe` object (see https://stripe.com/docs/stripe-js/reference#the-stripe-object):
+- Inject a `stripe` service into your controllers so you can use the functions usually available on the `stripe` object (see https://stripe.com/docs/stripe-js/reference#the-stripe-object):
   - `stripe.elements()`
   - `stripe.confirmCardPayment()`
   - `stripe.createToken()`